digitalocean/terraform-provider-digitalocean/website/docs/r/loadbalancer.html.markdown

 ## Import

-Load Balancers can be imported using the `name`, e.g.
+Load Balancers can be imported using the `id`, e.g.

 ```
-terraform import digitalocean_tag.loadbalancer loadbalancername
+terraform import digitalocean_loadbalancer.myloadbalancer 4de7ac8b-495b-4884-9a69-1050c6793cd6
 ```